Hartmut Rosa: Life

 Hartmut Rosa was born in Lörrach.
-He grew up in Grafenhausen in the Black Forest, where he spoke the local Alemannic dialect and played the organ in the Protestant parish.
-After graduating from high school (Hochrhein-Gymnasium Waldshut) in 1985 and completing his civilian service, he began studying political science, philosophy and German studies at the University of Freiburg in 1986, which he graduated with honours in 1993.
-In 1997, he graduated summa cum laude from the Humboldt University of Berlin and received his Ph.D. for his dissertation on political philosophy according to Charles Taylor.
-He was awarded the title of Dr. rer.
-Soc (doctor rerum socialium; Ph.D. in Social sciences).
+He grew up in Grafenhausen in the Black Forest, where he spoke the local Alemannic German and played the organ in the Protestant parish.
+After graduating from the Hochrhein-Gymnasium in Waldshut, in 1985, and completing his civilian service, he began studying political science, philosophy and German studies at the University of Freiburg, where he graduated with honours in 1993.
+In 1997, he obtained a PhD summa cum laude from the Humboldt University of Berlin for his dissertation on political philosophy according to Charles Taylor.

-He worked as a research assistant at the chair of Political Science III at the University of Mannheim (1996–1997) and as a research assistant at the Institute for Sociology at the University of Jena (1997–1999).
+Rosa worked as a research assistant at the chair of Political Science III at the University of Mannheim (1996–1997) and as a research assistant at the Institute for Sociology at the University of Jena (1997–1999).
 There, he habilitated with his study Social Acceleration: A New Theory of Modernity in the fields of Sociology and Political Science.
 During the summer semester of 2004, he held the deputy chair of Political Science/Political Theory at the University of Duisburg-Essen.
 During the winter semester 2004–2005 and the summer semester 2005, respectively, he held the deputy chair of political science at the Faculty of Philosophy and Social Sciences at the University of Augsburg.
 In 2005, Hartmut Rosa was appointed professor for General and Theoretical Sociology at the University of Jena.

 In the winter of 1988–1989, he spent one semester with a scholarship of the German Academic Scholarship Foundation at the London School of Economics and Political Science.
-He visited the USA for study purposes several times, including as a research assistant at the Department of Government/Center of European Studies at Harvard University.
+He visited the US for study purposes several times, including as a research assistant at the Department of Government/Center of European Studies at Harvard University.
 He received the Feodor Lynen Research Fellowship of the Alexander von Humboldt Foundation for his work as a visiting professor at the New School University in New York City in 2001–2002.
 He has been associated with the New School University as a visiting professor since 2002.